ray-di/ext-rayaop/README.md

 ```php
 bool method_intercept(string $class_name, string $method_name, object $interceptor)
 ```
 Registers an interceptor for a specific class method.
+Only one interceptor can be active per method - registering a new one will replace any existing interceptor.
 - **Parameters:**
-    - `$class_name`: Target class name
+    - `$class_name`: Fully qualified class name to intercept
-    - `$method_name`: Target method name
+    - `$method_name`: Name of the method to intercept
-    - `$interceptor`: Object implementing MethodInterceptorInterface
+    - `$interceptor`: Object implementing Ray\Aop\MethodInterceptorInterface
-- **Returns:** bool - True on success, False on failure
+- **Returns:** bool - True on successful registration, False if registration fails
+- **Errors:** May generate E_WARNING on invalid handlers or memory allocation failures

 #### method_intercept_init()
 ```php
 bool method_intercept_init()
 ```
 Initializes or resets the interception system.
-Cleans up existing interceptors if any.
+Cleans up any existing interceptors and reinitializes the interceptor storage.
-- **Returns:** bool - True on success, False on failure
+- **Returns:** bool - True if initialization succeeds, False if memory allocation fails
+- **Errors:** May generate E_ERROR on memory allocation failures

 #### method_intercept_enable()
 ```php
 void method_intercept_enable(bool $enable)
 ```
-Enables or disables method interception globally.
+Enables or disables the method interception system globally.
+When disabled, intercepted methods will execute normally.
 - **Parameters:**
-    - `$enable`: True to enable interception, False to disable
+    - `$enable`: True to enable the interception system, False to disable it
+- **Note:** Disabling interception does not remove registered interceptors

 ### Basic Configuration Example
 ```php